 V.I.P. also operates as a notification system.
 Through computer generated telephone calls, individuals who have registered with the Georgia Office of Victim Services will automatically receive notification of the release of their offender from custody.

 “Victim Visitors’ Days” are conducted across Georgia by the Georgia Office of Victim Services.
 Crime victims and their families in attendance will receive information concerning the current status of their offender, and can register to receive future notification of the status of their offender.
-Since 2006, over 2,500 victims and/or their families have been able to voice their concerns in reference to their offender, in these face-to-face meetings with staff from the Parole Board.
+Since 2006, over 3,000 victims and/or their families have been able to give information about their offender's case, in these face-to-face meetings with staff from the Parole Board including Board Members.
 The Board is committed to allowing victims to be heard, and will continue to hold this productive and fulfilling event throughout the state.
 Watch this report on the 2015 Fort Valley Victims Visitors' Day on WGXA.

 Contact The Georgia Office of Victim Services via email ( VictimServices@pap.ga.gov ).